 In no particular order I give you some Well Dressed Party People …

-When you go to a house party in the winter, there is a good chance you’ll be taking off some wet boots, so a nice pair of argyle socks is the perfect way to dress up jeans and a tee-shirt.
+When you go to someone’s house in the winter, you’ll be taking off some wet boots, so nice socks count.

-Speaking of which, here’s another great tattoo.
-And a crystal ball too … I came upon these two just at the right moment to catch the ball as it was being briefly shown.
+I came upon these two just at the right moment to catch the ball as it was briefly out of her bag.

 While on the subject of food, I made up a double batch of these Marinated Cheese, Tomato and Olive Hors D’eouvres, which were very well received.
-In rehashing the good times had the next day, my sister said that her guests made quite a point of telling her how good they were, which makes me very happy.
+In rehashing the good times the next day, my sister said that her guests made a point of telling her how much they liked them, which made me happy.

 Elvis was in the house.